1005 N. Marion St.

 Make sure that before you pay the attorney, you get a written fee agreement that sets out all of the terms of the representation so that there are no surprises.

 We strive to provide a high level of personal service.
-When you call our office we can schedule a consultation over the phone or in our office.
+When you call our office, we can schedule a consultation over the phone or in our office.
 Many clients prefer to speak with the attorney over the phone about their case before scheduling a free office consultation.

 Attorneys within the Criminal Justice System

+Most attorneys in the criminal justice system work with the adjudication component as judges, prosecutors, and criminal defense attorneys.
 Criminal defense attorneys work in private practice or as public defenders for the federal, state, county, or city government.
-A smaller number of attorneys work within law enforcement agencies and within the corrections industry.
+Some attorneys work within law enforcement agencies and the corrections industry.

 The purpose of the criminal justice system is to protect the innocent after a false accusation, protect individual constitutional rights, discourage officers from illegally gathering evidence, and punish the guilty.